caesiumtea/entropically-nc/README.md

 ## to do
 - fixed "return to top" icon in bottom right
+- make the right sidebar sticky ONLY when it holds table of contents
 - stop having two duplicate navs, figure out which ur gonna use
 - use right side column for TOC on blog/learn posts and status.cafe feed otherwise
 - sitemap - maybe not strictly needed just yet, but probably soon